 - If you must send out cards, just sign them instead of racking your brain trying to come up with something cheerful.

 - If the usual Christmas music is really grating on your nerves, try different music, like classical or choral renditions of carols.
+You can stream a yule log with Christmas music, which is relaxing and low-key.

 - Scale back on your decorating.
 Don’t wrap the house and bushes in lights.
 Put the wreath on the door, and you’ve taken care of the decorating for the outside of the house.
 Decorating a Christmas tree is a monumental task, especially if you get a live tree.
 Consider scrapping it for this year, or just having a mini tree.
 Or use evergreen boughs to decorate a room, maybe with some lights or ornaments woven in.
 Simple can be beautiful.